Phone-GWP-group

 Doing so proves advantageous for all parties involved, providing you and the consignee with evidence of the shipment’s timing.

-Contact info
+Contact information

-Correct contact information helps identify your goods
+Correct contact information helps to identify your goods

 Additionally, it serves as a proactive measure for you and your exporter to manage risks and navigate insurance claims efficiently.

-Consignee contact info
+Consignee contact information

-Provide the recipient's information
+Provide the recipients' information

-Incorporating consignee contact information on your export documents is essential for comprehensive shipment documentation.
+Including the consignee’s contact information on your export documents is essential for comprehensive shipment documentation.

-Origin address
+Origin address details

 Mitigating delivery complications

-Destination
+Destination details

 The destination address of the cargo